mechmotum/mechmotum.github.io/content/pages/guide.rst

   | Then:
   | ICT-Services > Network & WiFi > IT Request activation network outlet.
   | Fill the form and wait.

 Wired connection for desktop computers
-  Send a solicitude to `ict-servicedesk@tudelft.nl` providing the following information:
+  | Send a solicitude to `ict-servicedesk@tudelft.nl` providing the following information:

     - TUD*** number.
     - Model of the computer.
     - Serial number.
     - Operating system.
     - Primary purpose of the computer.
     - MAC Address (if the PC was NOT purchased by TU Delft).

 WiFi Hotspot
-  - On Windows:
+  | On Windows:

-    Control panel > Network and Internet > Network and sharing center > Change adapter settings > Ethernet > Properties (as admin)
+    - Control panel > Network and Internet > Network and sharing center > Change adapter settings > Ethernet > Properties (as admin)
-    Select the "sharing" tab and mark "Allow other network users to connect through this computer's internet connection".
+    - Select the "sharing" tab and mark "Allow other network users to connect through this computer's internet connection".

-  - On Linux
+  | On Linux:

-    Open the WiFi menu, in top right corner click options and then select "Turn on WiFi hotspot... (as admin)".
+    - Open the WiFi menu, in top right corner click options and then select "Turn on WiFi hotspot... (as admin)".

 Training